mlhartme/stool/documentation.md

 #### DESCRIPTION

 `sc` is a command line tool to manage stages.
-A stage is a web application running in a container.
+A stage is a Kubernetes workload, typically a web application.
-*command* defaults to `help`.
-Stages can be hosted on Kubernetes namespaces that run a Stool server. `sc` stands for Stool client.
+*command* defaults to `help`. `sc` stands for stage control.
-Technically, `sc` is a rest client for Stool servers, and Stool server talks to Kubernetes to manage stages.
+Technically, a stage  is a Helm release, and `sc` is a wrapper for Helm with powerful value definitions and some addional features like proxying and a dashboard.

 #### Commands